Denton businesswoman’s gift will help TWU aviation students soar

 Kathleen Hildreth and aviation student Carolyn Young

-As a West Point graduate and commissioned U.S. Army officer, Kathleen Hildreth flew VIPs in Vietnam and served as a maintenance test pilot.
+As a West Point graduate and commissioned U.S. Army officer, Kathleen Hildreth flew VIPs in Korea and served as a maintenance test pilot.

 After her military stint, she found other ways to support her country through Department of Defense contracts, giving to veterans causes, and serving on the board of the Wounded Warrior Project.